tytydraco/yessleep/out/I_saw_myself_die_over_and_over_I_cant_escape.md

 “So you think you can run?” the high-pitched voice of the murderer said from outside my broken window.
 “You can’t run anywhere that I won’t find you.”
 I smelled his rancid stench, but underlying it was another acrid smell: gasoline.

 Whistling to himself, the insane man took the cap off of a gallon of gas, pouring it all around my car, sending a few splashes inside for good measure.
 I heard my wife and daughter waking up, their heaving sobs and stuttering questions sending waves of remorse through my mind.
 If only I had done something differently, I thought to myself.

 “Goodbye, motherfucker,” the man said, chuckling.
 He lit a Zippo, dropping it down on the puddle of gasoline.

 The pain of burning alive and suffocating was beyond anything that I could ever communicate.
 And, combined with my own screams, I heard the shrieking of tortured agony from my wife and daughter.
 That was, if possible, just as bad.

 This went on for what felt like weeks.
+I would awake in bed, and each time I died, a new scar or series of scars would show up from the encounter.
+Soon my entire body was just a patchwork of old, healed scars, from my face down to my legs.

-I would awake in bed, try to run, and the man would find me.
+I would always try to run, and the man would find me.
 He would kill me along with my family.
 We would be shot, stabbed, bludgeoned, drowned or burned alive.
 He always found me, no matter what direction I went or how far away I made it.
+He was not human- I knew that much.
+He could somehow appear ahead of me, as if he either read my mind or was capable of teleporting.

 I thought I was in Hell.

 But on the twenty-seventh death, something changed.
 I didn’t wake up in my bed this time.

 \*\*\*

 I awoke, strapped down to a gurney, screaming and thrashing.
 A doctor from the hallway came into the room.

 “Mr. Dumas,” he said to me, looking down.
 “Are you OK?”
 I looked at the leather straps holding my arms and legs in place.
+The doctor's eyes widened.
+"What is that black substance all over your body?"
+I saw that I was indeed soaked in the serial killer's blood, yet again.
+I had grabbed a butcher knife when I left the kitchen.
+We had gone camping a five-hour drive away in the northern mountains, and he had, of course, shown up.
+But I had gotten him good as well- I had stabbed him directly in the heart.

+"This..."
+I said, indicating with my chin, "is the blood of the demon who has been haunting me."
+The doctor sighed.

+"And what are all those scars all over your body?
+You didn't have those when you came in, did you?" he asked, concerned.
+I shook my head.

+"I don't *remember* coming in this place," I said.
+"These scars are from the same man.
+Check my whole body- they're all over.
+He won't leave me in peace."
+The doctor looked away.

+"Well, you've been in *this place* for 27 days," he responded.

 “What… what is this place?
 Where is my family?”
 He shook his head sadly.